What counts towards the ATAR?

 Changing your preferences between offer rounds

-You will have the option of changing your preferences between offer rounds, but it is important to get your preferences right before the December deadline to ensure you maximise your offer potential in the December and January rounds.
-This is because the vast majority of course offers are made in December and January, and there are no guarantees in future rounds.
+You will have the option of changing your preferences between offer rounds, but it is important to get your preferences right before the January deadline to ensure you maximise your offer potential in the January round.
+This is because the vast majority of course offers are made in January, and there are no guarantees in future rounds.
 You might still receive an offer in February, but very popular courses may have filled all of their places in the January round.

 What are my options?